Without a doubt, betrayal makes you feel worthless.

 Prior to the affair, she knew she wasn’t a model or anything, but she looked good.
 She just had a baby and still had a bit of baby weight to lose, but overall she was happy with her body and her looks.
 She was never insecure and her husband has always felt that she was an attractive and confident woman.

 Now she is very much the opposite.
-It just so happens that the OW is attractive and very physically fit and active in a variety of different sports.
+It just so happens that the other woman is attractive and very physically fit and active in a variety of different sports.

 She’s having a hard time shaking that feeling that she can’t measure up to the other woman.
 Her self-esteem is shot and she told me she basically feels worthless.
 I believe she used the words ugly, unattractive and useless, to be exact.